rguin26/HW4/README.md

   - `get_lin_least_sq_model`
   - `lin_least_squares_train_test`

+In general, the method of OLS assumes that there is constant variance in the errors (which is called **homoscedasticity**).
+The method of WLS can be used when the OLS assumption of constant variance in the errors is violated (which is called **heteroscedasticity**).
+WLS is particularly ideal for use when there exist outliers in the data.
+The functions in this package allow a user to specify whether he/she wants to generate a linear least squares model using OLS or WLS.
+Hence WLS is performed when specified.

 The functions only work with numeric data, and error warnings are thrown if any non-numeric data is detected.
 Errors are also thrown if the size of vectors of predictor variables do not match the size of the vector of target values.

 The methods perform linear least squares using the following known formulas for calculating the Beta coefficients of each method: